 The concept of a new source takes advantage of the narrowness of the photon beam relative to the angular distribution of the secondary particles produced in the electron-nuclei shower.
-Indeed, the photon beam angular spread, dominated by an electron multiple scattering in the radiator, is about $10/E{beam}[\text{MeV}] \sim 1 \text{mrad}$ , but the secondary particles, after filtering through a one nuclear interaction length ( $\sim 140\text{-}190 \text{ g/cm}^2 \text{ or } \sim 15 \text{ cm}$ ) of the absorber, have an angular spread of 0.1-1 radian.
+Indeed, the photon beam angular spread, dominated by an electron multiple ple scattering in the 10%X0 radiator, is about $4/E{beam}$ [MeV] $\sim 0.4$ mrad, but the secondary particles survived filtering through a one nuclear interaction length ( $\sim 140$ -190 g/cm or respectively) of the heavy absorber, have an angular spread of 0.1-1 radian.
 The main elements of the CPS are shown in Fig. 4.
 Without loss of photon intensity, a channel (a collimator for the secondary radiation but not for the photon beam) around the photon beam could be as narrow as the photon beam size with natural divergence plus the size of the beam raster.
-After passing through the radiator the electron beam should be removed from the photon line by means of a magnet.
-The length, aperture and the field of the magnet are very different in the proposed source and in the traditional one.
-In the traditional source the magnet is needed to direct the used electrons to the dump.
-Because of the large momentum spread of used electrons, the magnet aperture needs to be big and the dump entrance should be even bigger (13% of the beam power would be lost before the beam dump, even with a 10% magnetic acceptance of the beam line).
-In contrast, the proposed source has a dump inside the magnet.
+After passing through the radiator, the electron beam should be removed from the photon line by means of a magnet.
+The length, aperture and field of the magnet are very different in the proposed source from the traditional one.
+In the

-Figure 4: The CPS view.
+Figure 4.
+The CPS view.